Update of the phase-shift analysis of the low-energy $\pi N$ data: Possible reasons for the discrepancies in the low-energy interaction

-(In Ref.~\cite{mos}, these scattering lengths carry the superscript `N', indicating that they are nuclear ones, i.e., obtained after the EM corrections had been applied.)
-Obviously, these values violate charge independence and, to a lesser extent, charge symmetry, as
+(In Ref.~\cite{Miller2006}, these scattering lengths carry the superscript `N', indicating that they are nuclear ones, obtained after the EM corrections had been applied.)
+Evidently, these values violate charge independence and, to a lesser extent, charge symmetry, as

 and